marlluslustosa/keewebsync/README.md

 ## Keewebsync

+---

-Low cost and secure solution for password sync via dropbox with keeweb, through LDAP authentication, managing password db in Kdbx (Keepass format).
+Low cost and secure solution for password sync via dropbox with [keeweb](https://keeweb.info/), through LDAP authentication, managing password db in Kdbx ([Keepass](https://keepassxc.org/) format).

+This work is a mix of: [Keeweb](https://github.com/viossat/docker-keeweb) and[Docker-Dropbox](https://github.com/otherguy/docker-dropbox),

-#### How it works?
+### How it works?

 ##### Problem